 Event Cancellations and Postponements

-Due to the CDC's announcement prohibiting gathering of over 50 people until May 22, 2020 the following events have been postponed or canceled.
+Due to the CDC's announcement prohibiting gathering of over 50 people until further notice the following events have been postponed or canceled.

 Recreation Center Closure Questions